justeat/ZendeskApiClient/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/github/justeat/ZendeskApiClient?branch=master&svg=true)](https://ci.appveyor.com/project/justeattech/zendeskapiclient)

-A .net Zendesk Api Client NuGet package for use with the ZendeskApi v3
+A .netstandard NuGet package for use with the  Zendesk v2 API.

 # Breaking Changes

 ## 3.x.x
- This is a complete rewrite.
-If you are using 2.x, then expect there to be breaking changes (for the better)
+This is a complete rewrite so expect breaking changes.

+Some noteworthy changes include:
+- `PostAsync` replaced with `CreateAsync`
+- `PutAsync` replaced with `UpdateAsync`
+- `Search` resource now uses `SearchAsync` instead of `Find`, and introduces a new fluent api to replace the old `ZendeskQuery<T>` class.

 ## Creating a client:
 To register this in your DI, you just need to call...